Skip to main content

 Already ranking

-An existing page on your site already ranks well for this topic's keywords.
-Creating a new page would cannibalise the one that's working.
-The sieve protects your current rankings.
+A topic can be rejected if an existing page on your site already ranks well for this topic's keywords.
+Creating a new page would typically cannibalize the one that's working.
+The sieve aims to protect your current rankings.
+(Note: specific ranking thresholds shown are illustrative.)

 Example: